Dr Sean Black-Tiong

 Alongside general practice Raj works in medical informatics and is passionate about the use of technology to improve health outcomes.
 He has a Master of Health Policy from the University of Sydney where he is currently completing and Academic General Practice term researching the relationship between hospital electronic medication management and medication handover to general practice.

-Immediate Past Chair of the National Faculty of GPs in Training
+Deputy Chair of the National Faculty of GPs in Training / WA representative